Editor Needed !

 - Simple interface, good looking schematics.

-- See the TinyCAD
+- See the TinyCAD Guide for information.

 - http://tinycad.sourceforge.net

-- KiCad Schematic-PCB
+- KiCad Schematic-PCB ** recommended **

-- Windows or Linux Open Source.
+- Windows, Linux Open Source.

-- Heavy-duty hierarchical page schematic editor for
+- Hierarchical page schematic editor.

 - Includes large library of well-drawn components.